Guides

 Photos don't import - Google CSV exports as a base64-encoded blob that's lossy at scale, and most users have unflattering bursts from years past.
 Re-add the ones that matter manually.
 Custom Google labels become tags.
 Contact groups become tags too - we deliberately don't ship a separate "groups" concept; tags do the same job with less mental overhead.

 Most Google contact lists have accumulated junk over the years - one-off email signatures, support contacts that auto-saved, dead numbers.
 The first thirty minutes inside Contact Book are well spent on a sweep.
 Use the search field to surface obvious culprits ("@noreply", "support", "do-not-reply") and delete in bulk.
+It's also a good moment to set up tags and segments that will keep your list navigable long-term.

 FAQ